Building brand authority for SEO – a framework

 • If so, on which websites?

-If you’re based in the US, you can use Sparktoro to uncover the platforms on which your target audience spends time.
+If you’re based in the U.S., you can use Sparktoro to uncover the platforms on which your target audience spends time.

 Speaking of audiences: Is there content for all audiences and personas?